-The Stanislaus County Chief Executive Office has released the county's proposed budget for the 2009-2010 fiscal year.
-The proposed budget will serve as an interim spending plan for Stanislaus County operations until a final budget for 2009-2010 is adopted in September.
-A public hearing on the 2009-2010 proposed budget has been scheduled for 9 a.m. on Tuesday, June 9 to be continued if necessary on June 10 and 11 at 9 a.m. for the Board of Supervisors to adopt a proposed budget for the upcoming fiscal year.
+The Stanislaus County Chief Executive Office has released the county's recommended proposed budget for the 2010-2011 budget year.
+The recommended proposed budget will serve as an interim spending plan for Stanislaus County operations until a final budget for 2010-2011 is adopted in September.

 Delta BC Mexico: The largest earthquake in the California Region since the 8+ in 1906 that hit San Francisco did not stop 22 U.S. citizens from going six miles from the epicenter to do their service work through area clubs in April this year.
 Forty-two miles south of the border the town of Delta had no water and very little electricity, which made doing the medical clinics and work at the local elementary school a challenge.
 In spite of this, a total of over $92,000 worth of clinics, refurbishing and delivery of materials took place in two days.

 John C. Brunk